Isaiah 52.7-10; Hebrews 1.1-4 [5-12]; John 1.1-14

 Almighty God, you have given us your only-begotten Son to

-take our name upon him and as at this time to be born of a pure
+take our nature upon him and as at this time to be born of a pure

 virgin: grant that we, who have been born again and made your